In Wisdom’s firmament, the moon of Love is rising full

 Thou hast driven away my past wretchedness.

-Can we with all our might, offer Thee aught worthy in
+Can we, with our might, offer Thee aught worth in

 Thy blessed sight?

-Can we ever make our heart so free of earthly stain that
+Can we ever make our hearts so free of earthly stain that

 Thy light of love may shine and glow unceasingly?